RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 ## Make some Branches

+You now have an operating 'main' branch which is both running on the Platform.sh host and which your 'local' Lando copy you see in the VSCode IDE is pointing to; see the lower left corner of VSCode and it should say 'main' just to the right of the two opposing blue arrowheads.
+You could work directly from here and do things to the 'local' and save/stage/commit/sync what you do to the host 'main' it is currently pointing to.
+However, the whole purpose of using this Drupal CI/CD template is to have the advantages of properly managed DevOps workflows.
+Therefore, you will next make 'staged' and then 'develop' branches off of 'main' and learn the process of working with them.
+Enjoying the benefits of Git-GitHub version controll for your code, the smooth deployment of your work on the host, and the automatic backup provided on Platform.sh.<br>

-Go click on that word 'main' and the command palette should pop open.
+To start the branching, go click on that word 'main' in the lower left corner of VSCode and the command palette should pop open at the top.
 Otherwise do a "Command-P" to open it and start typing "Create...".
 When that box asks you for the name of the branch you want to create type <font color=yellow>staged</font><br>
 <img src="../cicd/captures/update5.png"  width="450">

 You should then see the clone of your project is now on the 'staged' branch; see that lower left corner.<br>